preemptive/DashO-GameOfLife/README.md

 3. If it prompts you to run a build:
     1. Click `OK`.
     2. Run `gradlew clean assembleSinglePaidRelease` from the command line.
-    3. Refresh when prompted.
+    3. Click the refresh button once it is highlighted.
 4. Go to `Global Exclude` in the GUI.
 5. Click `New Class`
 6. Type `android*.**` for the `name` and click OK.
 7. Save the file.

-#### Configuring the 'free' Variants.
+#### Configuring the 'free' Variants

 To further encourage users to "buy" the `paid` version, an Emulator Check will be added to the `free` variants.
-If the application is run on an emulator, the view will only show blinkers.
+If the application is run on an emulator, the entire view will be covered by oscillating [blinkers](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns).

 1. Copy `app/project.dox` to `app/free.dox`.
    This file will be used by the `free` variants.